Value of Volunteer Time

-Volunteers in the United States hold up the foundation of civil society.
-They help their neighbors, serve their communities, and provide their expertise.
+Across the United States, millions of volunteers dedicate their time and energy to making a difference.
+They help neighbors, serve communities, and provide expertise.
 No matter what kind of volunteer work they do, they contribute in invaluable ways.

-Independent Sector, with the Do Good Institute at the University of Maryland, announced on April 23, 2025 that the estimate for the value of a volunteer hour was $34.79 in 2024, a 3.9% increase from 2023.
-Read the report for national and state-by-state data on the value of volunteer time.
+Independent Sector, with the Do Good Institute at the University of Maryland, announced on April 21, 2026 that the estimate for the value of a volunteer hour was $36.14 in 2025* — a 3.9% increase from 2024.

 Frequently Asked Questions